khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 ---
 name: Link
-description: Links are navigational elements that take users to another part of the page, web application, or a different website.
+description: A link is a navigational element that takes a user from one context to another.
+This could include to another URL, an element within a page, or a file.
 stories:
   - base-link--default-link
 related:
   - button
 ---

 ## Examples